Zaffierce/domiNATION-support-system/README.md

 * Allowing an admin to re-open a ticket

 # Change Log
+03/17/2020
+- Altered the value of the servers to reference the full name vice the server number
+  - Slight tweaks to the data types inside the database

 03/04/2020 - 03/16/2020
 - Started progress on Admin Panel
   - Ability to Add/Update/Remove Servers, Dinosaurs, and Dinosaur Colors